-This is a classic vegan zucchini bread recipe that you can make with your choice of white, whole wheat or gluten-free flours.
+This is a classic vegan zucchini bread recipe that you can make with your choice of white, whole wheat, or gluten-free flour.
 This may be the most delicious way to eat zucchini!
 It’s moist and delicious with just the right amount of sweetness and spices. easy to make.

 8. Spelt bread

 Spelt is a healthier cousin of wheat, and has been cultivated since 5,000 BCE.
 It is more water soluble than wheat and therefore easier to digest, so great if you have issues with this.

 It is also a major source of fiber, protein, vitamins and minerals, so I would definitely give this super grain a chance and try it out on the family before you go for a wheat version maybe.

 This recipe could literally not be simpler, and uses only flour, yeast, oil, water and salt; something that you would never get in a shop bought version is such a simple ingredient list.